smartcontractkit/documentation/docs/Introduction/tutorials/advanced-tutorial.md

 The request and receive cycle describes how a smart contract requests data from an oracle and receives the response in a separate transaction.
 If you need a refresher, check out the [Basic Request Model](../architecture-request-model/).

-In the [Random Numbers](../intermediates-tutorial/) tutorial, you requested randomness from a VRF oracle, then await the response.
+For contracts that use [Chainlink VRF](/docs/chainlink-vrf/), you request randomness from a VRF oracle and then await the response.
 The fulfillment function is already given to us from the `VRFConsumerBase` contract, so oracles already know where to send the response to.
 However, with API calls, the contract itself *defines* which function it wants to receive the response to.

 Before creating any code, you should understand how Oracle jobs can get data on-chain.